constellation-app/constellation/CoreImportExportPlugins/src/au/gov/asd/tac/constellation/plugins/importexport/docs/import-from-jdbc.md

 By default, not all attributes available to the selected schema are visible because there can be an overwhelming number of attributes depending on the schema.
-To see all possible attributes you can apply to a graph go to Options -&gt; Show all schema attributes.
+To see all possible attributes you can apply to a graph go to Options -> Show all schema attributes.

 If you have a specific format for example the DateTime, then you can right click on the DateTime attribute and select the format from the